tos-kamiya/d2vg/README.md

 * The current directory of running d2vg has a subdirectory named `.d2vg`.
 * The target documents are specified as relative paths.

-So, you can start indexing by changing the directory of the document fies and making a `.d2vg` directory.
+So, you can start indexing by changing the directory of the document files and making a `.d2vg` directory.

 ```sh
 cd the/document/directory